2025 Science Film Festival in Hanoi

-The Science Film Festival is a annual event comprising of scientific community in Southeast Asia, South Asia, Africa and the Middle East to collaborate with local partners to facilitate the social awareness of scientific and health issues.
-The festival encourage various participation of science institutions and centers, educators, students from related majors, filmmakers, producers, and activists from all around the regions.
+The Science Film Festival is an annual event that brings together the scientific community from Southeast Asia, South Asia, Africa, and the Middle East to collaborate with local partners in raising awareness about scientific and health issues.
+The festival encourages participation from science institutions and centers, educators, students from related fields, filmmakers, producers, and activists across these regions.

 Email: info@hanoi.goethe.org